sushantRG28/8-bit-Micro-Processor/README.md

 This structured design leverages the RISC architecture's advantages, ensuring efficient and reliable operation of the microprocessor.

-In future, we will try to implement branch and jump instructions with hazard dectection and forwarding unit features.
+In the future, we will implement branch and jump instructions along with pipelining, hazard detection and forwarding unit features in our processor design.
+These enhancements aim to optimize instruction execution by effectively managing data dependencies and minimizing pipeline stalls, thereby improving overall processor performance and efficiency.